cfeng783/PARs-Exp/README.md

-# PARs
+# PARs-Exp
+This repository includes the scripts for running experiments in CIKM '24 papaper:

-PARs: Predicate-based Association Rules for Efficient and Accurate Model-Agnostic Anomaly Explanation
+PARs: Predicate-based Association Rules for Efficient and Accurate Anomaly Explanation